La chercheuse d’esprit, a Pantomime Ballet

 SCENE 3.1 (No. 3)

-Madame Madré arrive, voit M. Subtil aux genoux de Nicette, éclate de rire et lui demande s’il a perdu l’esprit d’être amoureux d’une fille aussi simple. (‘Madame Madré enters, sees Monsieur Subtil at Nicette’s knees, breaks out into laughter and asks him if he has lost his mind in falling in love with a girl as simple as this.’)
+Madame Madré arrive, voit M. Subtil aux genoux de Nicette, éclate de rire et lui demande s’il a perdu l’esprit d’être amoureux d’une fille aussi simple. (‘Madame Madré enters, sees Monsieur Subtil on his knees before Nicette, breaks out into laughter and asks him if he has lost his mind in falling in love with a girl as simple as this.’)

 (arrangement for violin (Mojca Gal) and fortepiano (Thys Grobelnik))